PycT/RhythmicML/doc/data_structures.md

                     id: "...",
                     model_version_id: "...",
                     file_path: "...",
-                    file_commit_state: "...", //file_commit_state is a state of file by commit moment; options: new, same, modified
+                    file_commit_state: "...", //file_commit_state is a state of file by a commit moment; options: new, same, modified
                     last_modified_time: "...",
                     is_deployed: "..."
                 },